 If your business is frequently promoting markdowns, you may benefit from an inventory audit.
 These can be used to identify if SKU rationalization is required or if more attention should be put into your inventory restocking plan.

 Reduce markdowns with inventory management

-ShipBob helps retailers optimise their inventory by providing real-time data, demand forecasting, and order management tools.
+ShipBob helps retailers optimize their inventory by providing real-time data, demand forecasting, and order management tools.

-By leveraging the expertise and resources of a 3PL, businesses can better plan their inventory levels, reduce overstocking, and ultimately minimise the need for markdown campaigns.
+By leveraging the expertise and resources of a 3PL, businesses can better plan their inventory levels, reduce overstocking, and ultimately minimize the need for markdown campaigns.

 For instance, ShipBob’s platform allows businesses to calculate important inventory management KPIs like the inventory turnover ratio.
 This metric shows how many times inventory is sold and replaced within a specific time period.
 It provides insights into how well products are moving so that you can purchase the right amount of stock.